-To determine whether burrowing owl is present on the Project site, a preconstruction burrowing owl survey will be conducted by a qualified biologist in accordance with California Department of Fish and Wildlife's 2012 Staff Report on Burrowing Owl Mitigation.
-If burrowing owl is detected during the survey, coordination with the California Department of Fish and Wildlife (CDFW) will be required, including preparation of an impact assessment in accordance with the 2012 Staff Report on Burrowing Owl Mitigation.
-If no burrowing owl is detected during the preconstruction burrowing owl is detected during the preconstruction burrowing owl is detected during the preconstruction burrowing owl survey, the Project construction may commence.
-If Project construction does not commence within 14 days after performance of the preconstruction burrowing owl survey, then an additional burrowing owl preconstruction survey will be conducted by a qualified biologist prior to commencement of construction to determine whether burrowing owl have since moved onto the site.
+To determine whether burrowing owl is present on the Project site, a preconstruction burrowing owl survey, the Project construction may commence.
+If Project construction does not commence within owl preconstruction survey will be conducted by a qualified biologist prior to commencement of construction to determine whether burrowing owl have since moved onto the site.